BretFisher/browncoat/README.md

 ### Show slow startup

-Start the v1 image with a slow startup of 5 seconds (Node will wait 5s before listening on the port).
+Start the v1 image with a slow startup of 5 seconds (Node.js will wait 5s before listening on the port).
 This is useful to simulate apps that take more time to startup, and also simulate distributed environments where not all things start in "proper" order.